 All right.

-The uh Clinton global initiative, which we all believe was a money laundering operation.
+They are reinstituting their, what do you call it, the Clinton Global Initiative, which we all believe was a money laundering operation.

-And in order for that to work again, they would need not just uh Democrat in office, but they would need one that they could say, hey, other countries, uh this president whose office is not us, and it's not the Clintons, but it's somebody who's so tight with us that we can get them to do some favors if you give us a huge amount of money that we can launder into our own pockets, right?
+And in order for that to work again, they would need not just a Democrat in office, but they would need one that they could say, hey, other countries, this president whose office, it's not us, it's not the Clintons, but it's somebody who's so tight with us that we can get them to do some favors if you give us a huge amount of money that we can launder into our own pockets.

 And here's my speculation.